Aksel68/AOMUSE-2020-project/README.md

 ```sql
 CREATE DATABASE //database_name//;
 ```
-To create an user of the database:
+Create an user of the database:
 ```sql
 CREATE USER '//user_name//'@'localhost' IDENTIFIED BY '//password//';
 ```